-Compare the estimated marginal probability effects of nwifeinc_i, ed_i, age_i, kidslt6_i, and kidsge6_i produced by these lincom commands with those produced by the previous dprobit command.
-They should be identical because each of the explanatory variables nwifeinc_i, ed_i, age_i, kidslt6_i, and kidsge6_i enter linearly the probit index function for Model 1.
+Compare the estimated marginal probability effects of nwifeinc_i, ed_i, age_i, kidslt6_i, and kidsge6_i produced by these lincom commands with those produced by the previous dprobit command with the at(xvec) option.
+They should be identical because each of the explanatory variables nwifeinc_i, ed_i, age_i, kidslt6_i, and kidsge6_i enters linearly the probit index function for Model 1.